stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

 <a name="exercise2"></a>
-##Exercise 2: Add a feature to the app
+##Exercise 2: Add a "delete" shortcup feature to the app

 In this exercise we will add a "Delete" context action to the List Tasks activity.